A Classification Benchmark for Artificial Intelligence Detection of Laryngeal Cancer from Patient Voice: Conclusion and Future Work

-In future work, we hope to improve these baseline models and their generalizability and robustness to improve their implementation in clinical practice.
-We hope to enhance the fairness of models in terms of patient's age and gender.
+In future work, we hope to improve the predictive performance of these baseline models as well as improving generalizability and robustness.
+We hope to enhance the fairness of models in terms of patient's age and sex especially as this is an area that the presented models are lacking.
 We hope that, as more datasets are release, these models may be further evaluated and enhanced.
+We also hope that in future work the robustness of these models may be further evaluated in terms of the presence of background noise and other variations to the recording environment so that we can be sure that models could be successfully transitioned into clinical practice.
+We also hope that the technique used to develop these models may be translated beyond the detection of laryngeal cancer into the detection of other vocal pathologies such as predicting specific benign pathologies such as vocal cord palsies, vocal nodules, and benign vocal cord lesions.